duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

   ~~~

   * long text can be in one line `white-space: nowrap;` no wrap means it will no
-  go to the next line even for white space.
+  go to the next line even for white space (this is used in `navbar-brand`).
+To
+  make it go to next line define something like `.white-space-normal`.
   * long strings can be shown on multiple lines with `word-wrap: break-word`
   this will break long string to multiple lines (for text `white-space: normal`)